luisdelarosa/HelloLCD/README.md

 # HelloLCD
 Hello World for HD44780 Character LCD in Swift

+This relies on the SwiftyGPIO library for HD44780 LCD Displays at https://github.com/uraimo/HD44780CharacterLCD.swift

 Note that this was tested with an Leo Sales / OSEPP LCD-01 16x2 LCD Display available at Micro Center http://www.microcenter.com/product/453104/16x2_lcd_display_panel_module

 I made these connections: